 Bachelor’s in Substance Abuse Counseling

-A bachelor’s degree in substance abuse counseling or addiction counseling typically takes three to four years to complete and encompasses 120 semester hours of college credit.
+Before you start your degree, you will need to have a high school diploma or equivalent.
+A bachelor’s degree in substance abuse counseling or addiction counseling typically takes three to four years to complete and encompasses 120 semester hours of total credits.

-With a bachelor’s degree, aspiring substance abuse counselors will start their careers off on the right foot.
+With a bachelor’s degree program, aspiring disorder counselors will start their careers off on the right foot.
 Students will graduate with an understanding of the basic psychological and sociological factors behind addiction, as well as a grasp on counseling theory, techniques, and ethics.

-While each school’s program differs in the specific courses students will have to take, the bulk of general class requirements remain the same.
+While each school’s degree program is different in the specific courses students will have to take, the bulk of general class requirements remain the same.
 Your course load will likely start off with several general education classes before focusing on the psychology and sociology courses students will need to meet the requirements of their major.
-Topics will include individual and family counseling, healthcare ethics, and addiction-specific topics about assessing, treating, and preventing substance abuse disorders.
+Topics will include individual and family counseling, healthcare ethics, and addiction-specific topics about assessing, treating, and preventing substance use disorders.

-A master’s or doctoral degree beyond a bachelor’s is preferred by many employers and is required for therapists to hold before they can open a private practice.
+A master’s degree or doctoral degree program beyond a bachelor of science is preferred by many employers and is required for therapists to hold before they can open a private practice.
 However, a bachelor’s degree in substance abuse counseling may be enough to get a foot in the industry door.

 Students who want to start on the path to become a substance abuse counselor should expect to take a curriculum of courses focused on psychology and sociology topics.
 Students will come away with the assessment and counseling skills needed to perform their jobs well.